What Is a Proprietary Estoppel Claim?

 In turn, Gloria went back on her promise to Max and listed the family home for sale, even though he was still residing there.
 Following litigation, Max and Nathan claimed on the basis of proprietary estoppel that Max was entitled to hold Gloria to her word.

-Though the British Columbia Court of Appeal held that proprietary estoppel was not applicable as Gloria did not own an interest in the family home at the time she made her promise, the case was appealed to the Supreme Court of Canada.
+Though the British Columbia Court of Appeal held that proprietary estoppel claim was not applicable as Gloria did not own an interest in the family home at the time she made her promise, the case was appealed to the Supreme Court of Canada.

 The Supreme Court of Canada found that proprietary estoppel may be established where a claimant reasonably relied on an expectation that he will enjoy the property, even if the party making the promise did not own an interest in the property at the time of the claimant’s reliance.